-Born in Kuwait City, as a German with Indo-German-Estonian roots (her father being a german diplomat, her mother a brahmin from Bengal and her grandmother an Estonian), the Artist grew up as a modern nomad – amongst other places in Algeria, Egypt, India and Germany.
+Born in Kuwait City, as a German with Indo-German-Estonian roots (her father being a german diplomat, her mother a Brahmin from Bengal and her grandmother an Estonian), the Artist grew up as a modern nomad – amongst other places in Algeria, India, Egypt and Germany.

 After having left Algeria at the age of ten her early poems dealt with longing „Sehnsucht“ and the search for an idealized home.
 At the same time the Arabian horse, symbol of royalty and strength, settled down in her sketchbooks.

-The backgrounds of her pictures are inspired by the place where she created the painting.
-The bright colors of Rajasthani cloth, a glimpse of snow on joyful slithered-on german alps as well as a sandy sky over Cairo – all find their place on her canvases.
+The backgrounds of her pictures are inspired by the place she created the painting in.
+The bright colors of Rajasthani cloth, a glimpse of snow on joyful german alps as well as a sandy sky over Cairo – all find their place on her canvases.